While we can’t claim lion’s mane can cure Parkinson’s, it certainly appears to work in opposition to the disease.

 Less common symptoms include depression and other mental health issues, urinary problems, constipation, sleep issues, skin problems, and difficulty swallowing and speaking.
 These symptoms are more common in the later stages of the disease.

-However, the mushroom’s effectiveness in treating other neurodegenerative illnesses (such as the effects of Hericium erinaceus on Alzheimer’s disease), anecdotal use, and the few available studies all suggest that lion’s mane can be immensely beneficial for Parkinson’s disease, especially due to its ability to repair damaged nerves and to stimulate the growth of new ones.
+The mushroom’s effectiveness in treating other neurodegenerative illnesses (such as the effects of Hericium erinaceus on Alzheimer’s disease), anecdotal use, and the few available studies all suggest that lion’s mane can be immensely beneficial for Parkinson’s disease due to its ability to repair damaged nerves and to stimulate the growth of new ones.